 In January 2017, the FASB issued ASU No. 2017-04, Intangibles-Goodwill and Other: Simplifying the Test for Goodwill Impairment, which simplifies how an entity is required to test goodwill for impairment.
 A goodwill impairment will be measured by the amount by which a reporting unit's carrying value exceeds its fair value, with the amount of impairment not to exceed the carrying amount of goodwill.
 ASU 2017-04 is effective for goodwill impairment tests in fiscal years beginning after December 15, 2019, and for interim periods within those fiscal years, and must be adopted on a prospective basis.
-Early adoption is permitted.
-The Company does not expect the adoption of this guidance to have a material impact on its financial statements.
+The Company adopted ASU No. 2017-04 prospectively on January 1, 2020, which did not have a material impact on the consolidated financial statements.

 In June 2018, the FASB issued ASU 2018-07, Improvements to Non-employee Share-Based Payment Accounting, that expands the scope of Topic 718, Compensation-Stock Compensation, to include share-based payments issued to non-employees for goods or services and substantially aligned the accounting for share-based payments to non-employees and employees.
 The amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
-The Company is evaluating the effect that this guidance will have on the financial statements and related disclosures.
+The adoption of ASU No. 2018-07 did not have a material impact on the financial statements.